 The clock on the 120 minute rule starts ticking at park opening, meaning that you cannot make another Genie+ selection at 9 am (e.g. 120 minutes from 7 am).

-If the park opens at 9 am, you’d be able to make your next Genie+ ride reservation at 11 am or upon tapping into the Lightning Lane for your first Genie+ ride reservation, whichever occurs first.
+If the park opens at 9 am, you’d be able to make your next Genie+ ride reservation at 11 am or upon tapping into the Lightning Lane for that Genie+ ride reservation, whichever occurs first.
 This is probably confusing, so let’s use an illustrative example…

 On this day, Disney’s Hollywood Studios opened at 9 am.
 This could potentially make the 120 minute rule or my actual arrival applicable, depending upon whether I entered the Slinky Dog Dash Lightning Lane before or after 11 am.